mapperoni/site/src/app/page.md

 A form-builder and survey tool that also enables the collection of crowd-sourced map data. {% .lead %}

 {% callout type="warning" title="Alpha Test Preview" %}
-Mapperoni is currently in a 'test phase' for early feedback through December and January 2025.
-Official release is planned for February 2025. **Projects created before February 2025 may not be retained**.
+Mapperoni is currently in a 'test phase' for early feedback through January 2026.
+Official release is planned for February 2026. **Projects created before February 2026 may not be retained**.
 These docs are incomplete and the product has known bugs.
 {% /callout %}

 ## Key features